rrobinn/academic-kickstart/content/post/tidytues-nhl.md

 +++

 I've recently started to participate in [Tidy Tuesday](https://thomasmock.netlify.com/post/tidytuesday-a-weekly-social-data-project-in-r/), a weekly social data project in R. Each week they release a new dataset on their [GitHub](https://github.com/rfordatascience/tidytuesday).
 It's a fun opportunity to explore new and interesting data sets.
+After you do a quick analysis and generate some figures, you're supposed to tweet it with #tidytuesday.

+{{< tweet 1236043745721712650 >}}

 In this post, I walk through a bit of my code, but you can find the complete code on my [GitHub](https://github.com/rrobinn/tidy-tuesday/tree/master/20200303-HockeyGoals).

 This week's dataset comes from [HockeyReference.com](https://www.hockey-reference.com/).
 I used 2 of the downloadable datasets:
 1. Overall career goals.